yanuartadityan/yanuartadityan.github.io/_posts/posts/2015-10-04-misconceptions.md

 title: "Avoid Misconceptions from Now"
 modified:
 category: blog
 excerpt: "There are lot of misunderstandings about tech stuffs.
-This post highlight my presentation on how to avoid misconceptions on basic computer organization"
+This post highlight my presentation on how to avoid misconceptions on basic computer organization."
 tags: [sweden, chalmers, algorithm]
 image:
   feature: